Benchangatrul284/hugo-blog/DEPLOY.md

 - “Reading documents…” stuck:
   - Confirm `/api/chat` returns 200 (check browser Network tab).
-  - Verify `OPENROUTER_API_KEY` is set on Netlify and a deploy occurred after setting it.
+  - Verify `GOOGLE_API_KEY` is set on Netlify (or legacy `OPENROUTER_API_KEY`) and a deploy occurred after setting it.
-  - Ensure model slug is valid (and ends with `:free` in the widget UI).
+  - Ensure the model slug is valid for the Gemini API in both the widget UI and proxy request.
 - 404/401 errors:
   - 404: `/api/chat` not routed; verify `netlify.toml` and deploy logs.
   - 401: Invalid or missing API key on the server side.